watertap-org/watertap/docs/how_to_guides/how_to_use_ui_api.rst

 Create an "action" function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The action functions should operate on optional keywords for the flowsheet block and the FlowsheetInterface instance.
+The action functions should operate on optional keywords for the flowsheet block and the :class:`FlowsheetInterface` instance.
 It will call the WaterTAP code to perform the appropriate actions.
 The function should have the following signature: